IVF & Fertility Treatments

-You’ll begin with a conversation with one of our physicians to thoroughly understand your priorities and goals.
-We’ll also discuss your medical history and review your records to better understand your unique situation.
+You’ll begin with an initial consult with one of our fertility specialists to thoroughly understand your priorities and goals.
+We’ll also discuss your background and review your medical history to better understand your unique situation.

 Your physician and care team will create a personalized care plan based on your treatment planning session.
-You’ll have an education appointment with our nurse to review your care plan and prepare you for what will happen during your cycle.
+You’ll have an education appointment with one of our nurses to review your care plan and prepare you for what will happen during your cycle.

 Over a period of approximately 8 to 12 days, you will take injectable hormonal medications to stimulate your ovaries to produce a higher number of eggs.
 During this time, we will closely monitor your progress with blood work and internal ultrasounds.
 Once ready, you will take a trigger shot to help your eggs mature before they are retrieved.

 Your eggs will be carefully retrieved by one of our physicians.
 We use an ultrasound to see the follicles and gently guide a needle through the top of the vagina into the ovaries.
 We use sedation to keep you comfortable during this process.